 These easy DIY projects have a cohesive overall aesthetic since I designed everything with a similar style, materials, and colors.

 This is the BEST water hose I have ever found.
-It is featherweight and that’s a huge bonus with our yard being 11 acres we have a lot of hoses and they can get super heavy, but this one is a dream to manage.
+It is a featherweight, and that’s a huge bonus; with our yard being 11 acres, we have many hoses, and they can get super heavy, but this one is a dream to manage.
 You see more of my favorite finds HERE.

 You might also enjoy these DIY projects too: